VK0101011001001011/Build-a-Face-Recognition-Machine-With-Jetson-Nano/README.md

 - **Recognition Process:** Faces are analyzed using both LBPH and TensorFlow models to match against known identities.
 - **Result Display:** Outputs the video with bounding boxes and labels indicating identified persons and their confidence levels.

-## 📜 License

-This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 📚 Additional Resources